lcthomas/eng395s21/assignments/response-papers.md

 3. List the title of your dataset.
 4. Provide a brief description of the kind of data your dataset will contain and how you plan to collect it (~1-2 paragraphs).
 5. List the names and brief descriptions of each metadata field in your dataset (~7 minimum).
 This will likely change as you work on your dataset, but you should have an initial plan.
-6. Provide a list of 2-3 already existing related datasets.
+6. Provide a list of 2-3 already existing related datasets (include links to data/documentation).
 7. Briefly discuss the audience for your dataset.
 Who are you creating this dataset for?
 8. Provide 1-2 questions your dataset could help this audience answer.